 Tuesday October 4, 2011, Day 2

 The night was quiet but rather rolly because of the swell.
 I raised the anchor and departed from Tsopela at 0850 heading for Vitsilia, Fourni.
 Last night I found the instructions for the old ST4000 autopilot controller.
 So, as soon as Thetis was outside the cove I calibrated the autopilot by making three 360° turns at a low speed, under 2 knots.
 The deviation that was found was 7°.
 After this the autopilot behaved normally, no fluctuations, in its AUTO mode.
 After we cleared the channel between Samos and Samiopoula I set the autopilot in the TRACK mode with a waypoint at the entrance of Vitsilia.
 Again the autopilot worked properly thus verifying that the ST4000+ controller is faulty.
 Do I dare hope that my autopilot problems are behind?

 The forecast called for force 3-4 NW winds.
-But we actually faced stronger winds but today they were indeed from the NW.
+We actually faced stronger winds today but they were indeed from the NW.
 We motor-sailed with 40% of the headsail doing better then 7 knots speed over ground.
 I put up the tent and sat comfortably in the cockpit.
 On our way we crossed paths with several ships in the Samos-Fourni channel but thanks to the AIS there were no surprises.
 We also encountered 2 large Greek fishing trawlers.
 These had no AIS, unlike the Turkish trawlers that we had encountered before.

 We arrived in Vitsilia [37° 32.6' N 26° 30.5' E] at 1140 after 15.8 M. I anchored in 4 m depth over sand and let out 30 m of chain.
 But, as luck would have it, as soon as the anchor was set the wind veered to the NE and Thetis settled in 3.2 m depth rather close to the head of the cove.
 There was no one here.